PDrifting/CBookDraft/book.markdown

 9. The storage size of an Enum is defined by the compiler.
 10. You will end up littering your code with switches or other branching layouts.
 11. There is no way to use non-numeric values.
-12. Has a tendency to force state driven coding.
+12. Has a tendency to force state-driven coding.
 13. They violate Data Oriented Design and Don't Repeat Yourself principles.
 14. Use a #define declaration instead.
 We are not C++ coders.
 ```